patheros/PathSetManuals/modules/GlassShim.md

 **Voice Count Outputs:**

 14. **Voice Count output** - Outputs 1v for each voice actively playing.
-This will only be greater than 1v when Echo or Waterfall modifiers are active.
+This will only be greater than 1v when Echo, Waterfall, Perfect Double or Imperfect Double modifiers are active.
 15. **Inverted Voice Count output** - Outputs 10v if only one voice is playing, 5v if two voices, 3.33v if three voices, and 2.5v if four voices are playing.
-This will only be less than 10v when Echo or Waterfall modifiers are active.
+This will only be less than 10v when Echo, Waterfall, Perfect Double or Imperfect Double modifiers are active.

 Note: Neither of these ouptuts has any slew, so if you want to use them to control audio volumes run the signal through a slew limiter first.